 The Yamato production years were peppered with many different kinds of events from concerts to film screenings.
 1983 was the first year Yamato became the subject of larger consideration with an exhibition at Family Land, a theme park in Takarazuka (near Osaka).
 It was converted into Takarazuka Garden Fields in 2003, but twenty years earlier it featured the “Big Space Project,” an examination of science fact and fiction.

 It opened the same day as Final Yamato (March 19) and would close on June 5.
 Very little documentation survives (and no photos whatsoever), but based on contemporary descriptions it was similar to the various department store exhibitions with models, artwork, and other artifacts.
-Attendees could probably buy all sorts of Yamato loot at the park, but those specific to Family Land were a calendar card and a plastic badge.
+Attendees could probably buy all sorts of Yamato loot at the park, but those specific to Family Land were a calendar card, a plastic badge, and a Kodai mask.
 The memories, on the other hand, were priceless.

 See a vintage TV commercial for the event on Youtube here.